Live Database

 Source description

-927 National Facilities The National Facilities program supports the operation of national user facilities: National Facilities areresearch facilities wit...
+927 Crosscutting Activities in Materials Research Crosscutting Activities in Materials Research (XC) coordinates and supports crosscutting activities within the Division of Materia...
 Grant Cash Grant United States Not provided on the source page.
 Please check the official source.
-Open - Open Grants.gov
+Unknown - Open Grants.gov

 Source description